Demagnetizing field: Magnetic charge and the pole-avoidance principle

 where r′ is the variable to be integrated over the volume of the body in the first integral and the surface in the second, and ∇′ is the gradient with respect to this variable.

 Qualitatively, the negative of the divergence of the magnetization − ∇ · M (called a volume pole) is analogous to a bulk bound electric charge in the body while n · M (called a surface pole) is analogous to a bound surface electric charge.
 Although the magnetic charges do not exist, it can be useful to think of them in this way.
-In particular, the arrangement of magnetization that reduces the magnetic energy can often be understood in terms of the pole-avoidance principle, which states that the magnetization tries to reduce the poles as much as possible.
+In particular, the arrangement of magnetization that reduces the magnetic energy can often be understood in terms of the pole-avoidance principle, which states that the magnetization affects poles by limiting the poles (tries to reduce them as much as possible).

 Effect on magnetization

 Single domain

 One way to remove the magnetic poles inside a ferromagnet is to make the magnetization uniform.
 This occurs in single-domain ferromagnets.
 This still leaves the surface poles, so division into domains reduces the poles further.
 However, very small ferromagnets are kept uniformly magnetized by the exchange interaction.

 The concentration of poles depends on the direction of magnetization (see the figure).
 If the magnetization is along the longest axis, the poles are spread across a smaller surface, so the energy is lower.
 This is a form of magnetic anisotropy called shape anisotropy.